Fedoraware/Fedoraware/README.md

 ## Notes

 - It is required to use [dxlevel 90](https://docs.mastercomfig.com/latest/customization/launch_options/?h=#dxlevel-launch-options) or higher.
-- You might have issues with injecting if you are on Windows 7 or Windows 10 upgraded from Windows 7.
+- You might have issues with injecting if you are on Windows 10 upgraded from Windows 7.
 - The source code is most likely **DETECTED**, use [VAC Bypass by danielkrupinski](https://github.com/Fedoraware/VAC-Bypass-Loader/releases/tag/Release).
 In the event you get VAC banned, we are not responsible.
 Don't cheat on accounts you care about.
 - Read the [Fedoraware Documentation](https://fedoraware.github.io/Docs/) to learn more about Fedoraware and its features.